CumulusNetworks/docs/content/cumulus-linux-54/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 You can change the width of the sub-interfaces in a breakout port.
 For example, if you use NRZ breakout cables with a QSFP56-DD port, you might want to have different sub-interface widths.

-By default, Cumulus Linux calculates the sub-interface width during breakout with the formula: **sub_interface_width = full_port_width / desired_breakout**.
+By default, Cumulus Linux calculates the sub-interface width during breakout with the following formula:

+**sub_interface_width = full_port_width / desired_breakout**

 For example, for a QSFP56-DD port and 4x breakout => 8 lanes width / 2x breakout = 4 lanes per sub-interface.

 To change the width of the sub-interfaces in a breakout port:

+NEED INFO

 <!--## Logical Switch Port Limitations